 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Some Gymnocalyciums are shade-seeking in the wild, among shrubs or grasses, while others grow completely exposed.
-Some will, therefore, need a light shading from the sun in the hottest months, but to overdo this will result in the loss of flowers.
+Some will, therefore, need a light shading from the sun in the hottest months, but to overdo, this will result in loss of flowers.

 Watering in the summer months, while the plants are growing well can be frequent (weekly for small plants in small pots), but always allowing the compost nearly to dry out before rewatering.
 Watering in the winter months at all is unwise and certainly not necessary.
 The difficult times are spring and autumn.

 Those species which produce offsets can be readily propagated by cuttings.
 Gymnocalycium seed germinates well when fresh and will keep for a few years if stored in cold conditions.